-NetBIOS ( Network Basic Input/Output System) is a communication service that allows different computers to interact with each other across a LAN.
-WINS works after a name registration process is followed to register the NetBIOS name to IP address mapping on the WINS server.
-The WINS system consists of two parts: the WINS server and TCP/IP client software.
-The WINS server looks after the central Jet Database, replication, and client registration.
-The TCP/IP client software manages the querying of the name server.
+NetBIOS is a communication service that allows different computers to interact with each other across a LAN, and WINS works by registering the NetBIOS name to IP address mapping on the WINS server after a name registration process.
+It consists of a WINS server and TCP/IP client software, with the server handling the database, replication, and client registration, and the client software managing name queries.

-You may face certain Wifi connection issues on your Windows due to a problem arising in NetBIOS name resolution in your router connection.
-WINS is the most viable solution to such problems in Routed networks that use NetBIOS.
+You may experience WiFi connection issues on your Windows due to a problem with NetBIOS name resolution in your router connection.
+In routed networks that use NetBIOS, WINS is a viable solution to such problems.

 Step 1.
 Select "Start" > Settings > Network & sharing center, and then click on your wifi connection.